- the effects of the lymphoma itself

 - Carry spare clothes and a plastic bag in case of soiled clothes.

-- feeling sick
+- feeling sick or bloated

 - loss of appetite